kormax/apple-enhanced-contactless-polling/README.md

 # Notes

-- This document is based on reverse-engineering efforts done without any access to original documentation.
-Consider all information provided here as an educated guess that is not officially cofirmed.
-- If you find any mistakes/typos or have extra information to add, feel free to raise an issue or create a pull request.
+- If you find any mistakes/typos or have extra information to add, feel free to raise an issue or create a pull request;
-- Refer to resources directory to access json database of ECP frames.
-This info will also be pushed to Proxmark3 repository from time to time;
+- Material provided here has been collected using publically available methods, without access to original specification.
+Do not consider provided material as the only source of truth, as some assumptions and descriptions made might end up to be false or not fully correct.
+The intention of this repository is get as close as possible to the truth, which might take some time and collaboration.
+- Information provided in this repository is intended for educational, research, and personal use.
+Its use in any other way is not encouraged.
+- **Beware** that ECP as a technology might be under a legal protection.
+A mere fact of it being reverse-engineered **does not** mean that it can be used in a commercial product as-is without causing an infringement.
+For use in commercial applications you should contact Apple through official channels.
-- For information on implementation for particular chips or modules, refer to [Chips](./CHIPS.md) page.
+- For tips on implementation, code examples, overview of verified modules, refer to [Examples](./examples/README.md) directory;
+- For a code-friendly database of ECP frames, refer to [Resources](./resources/) directory.

 # References